word-hunter/word-hunter/README.md

 ## How to custom max highlight count

 You can open the extension popup panel and set the max highlight count.
-It will only highlight new word in viewport only if the total highlighted count is less than the max highlight count.
+It will only highlight new words when the highlighted words in the viewport don't exceed max highlight count.

 ## How to mark faster